On the energy efficiency of sparse matrix computations on multi-GPU clusters

 Finally, Figure~\ref{fig:cg_power} shows the GPU power peaks recorded during the CG computation. \texttt{BootCMatchGX} consistently exhibits lower peaks than both Ginkgo and NVIDIA AmgX.
 Under strong scalability, these peaks decrease as the number of GPUs increases, reflecting the reduced workload per GPU.
 The higher power peaks observed for Ginkgo, in both weak and strong scalability, help explain its higher energy consumption even when, in the strong scaling scenario, execution times are comparable.
 Overall, this suggests that \texttt{BootCMatchGX} manages GPU resources more efficiently, maintaining a steady workload and avoiding sudden spikes in power demand.

-\subsection{Preconditioned Conjugate Gradient solver}
+\subsubsection{Preconditioned Conjugate Gradient solver}

 We evaluate the PCG implementations of NVIDIA AmgX and \texttt{BootCMatchGX} under strong and weak scalability conditions.
 For fairness, AmgX is configured with the matching-based aggregation preconditioner, using aggregates of size 8, as in \texttt{BootCMatchGX}.
 Both libraries use default settings for the AMG hierarchy (levels and coarsest size) and apply the same smoother (4 $\ell_1$-Jacobi iterations) in the V-cycle.
 For the single-GPU case, the problem size is set to $370^3$ DOFs (7-point stencil).
-All performance measurements reported in the figures represent averages over five independent runs.
+All performance measurements reported in the figures represent averages over five independent runs and include 95\% confidence intervals, shown as black vertical lines.
 For these tests, iterations stop at a relative residual tolerance of $10^{-6}$, reflecting realistic simulation settings.

 Figure~\ref{fig:pcg_time} breaks down the PCG execution times in setup and solve phases shown as colored segments in each bar.
 The results indicate that \texttt{BootCMatchGX} consistently outperforms NVIDIA AmgX by achieving lower runtimes.
 This improvement stems from the \texttt{BootCMatchGX} preconditioner, which reduces the number of solver iterations and thus provides a clear reduction in the solution time.
 Moreover, as shown in Figure~\ref{fig:pcg_time_iteration}, the per-iteration solve time of \texttt{BootCMatchGX} also remains consistently lower than that of NVIDIA AmgX, thereby confirming the performance advantage of \texttt{BootCMatchGX} over NVIDIA AmgX.